 \subsection{Results}

 We display the results under a strong outcome-feature relationship in Figures~\ref{fig:continuous_strong} and \ref{fig:binary_strong}.
 Focusing first on a continuous outcome, when the outcome-feature relationship is linear (Figure~\ref{fig:continuous_strong} left column), all estimators have prediction performance converging quickly to the best-possible prediction performance as the sample size increases.
 In small samples with a linear relationship, removing the lasso from the SL library results in decreased performance.
-When the outcome-feature relationship is nonlinear (Figure~\ref{fig:continuous_strong} right column), the results depend on the variable screens and algorithm used.
+When the outcome-feature relationship is nonlinear (Figure~\ref{fig:continuous_strong} right column), the results depend on the variable screeners and algorithm used.
 The lasso has poor performance regardless of sample size, particularly in the case with correlated features; this is consistent with theory \citep{leng2006}.
-Also, particularly for large numbers of features (e.g., when $p = 500$), using the lasso screen alone within a Super Learner degrades performance, while using a large library of candidate screens can improve performance over a Super Learner with no screens.
-Having a large library of candidate screens can protect against poor lasso performance.
+Also, particularly for large numbers of features (e.g., when $p = 500$), using the lasso screener alone within a super learner degrades performance, while using a large library of candidate screeners can improve performance over a super learner with no screeners.
+Having a large library of candidate screeners can protect against poor lasso performance.
 Results are similar for the binary outcome.

 The results under a weak outcome-feature relationship follow similar patterns (Figures~\ref{fig:continuous_weak} and \ref{fig:binary_weak}).
 In this case, the best-possible prediction performance is lower than in the strong-relationship case, as expected; and a larger sample size is required to achieve prediction performance close to this optimal level.